A lab-based test of the gravitational redshift with a miniature clock network: Results

 Deviations from the gravitational redshift predicted by general relativity can be parameterized by defining a modification parameter $\alpha$

-to first-order of the gravitational potential difference~\cite{takamoto_test_2020}.
+to first-order of the gravitational potential difference~\cite{Will_GR_2014,takamoto_test_2020}.
 We constrain deviations from the predicted scaling by $\alpha=0.13\pm0.23$ for millimeter to centimeter scale height differences.
 We note that while the most stringent constraints on $\alpha$ are at the $10^{-5}$ level \cite{Redshift_Eccentric_2018,Redshift_Eccentric2_2018}, those measurements were performed at very different length scales, with height differences roughly a factor of $10^{9}$ times larger than those used here.
-In addition, we see a clear path to reducing the systematic uncertainty of our differential comparisons by more than one order of magnitude (as was recently demonstrated within a single ensemble \cite{bothwell_resolving_2022}), and the techniques used here could be applied in a larger apparatus or between ensembles in two separate vacuum chambers to achieve spatial separations one the scale of 1-10 meters, opening the door to laboratory-based tests of the redshift that are competitive with space-based tests \cite{Redshift_Eccentric_2018,Redshift_Eccentric2_2018} or tests with portable clocks \cite{takamoto_test_2020}.